 Each student is asked to complete and acknowledge IUSD’s Acceptable Use Policy as part of our annual re-registration documents.
 A copy of the agreement can be accessed on the IUSD website or by clicking this link: Technology Resources Acceptable Use Agreement

-ELECTRONIC SIGNALING AND RECORDING DEVICES—BOARD POLICY - 5131.6
+ELECTRONIC SIGNALING AND RECORDING DEVICES—Admin Regulation 6163.4

 The Irvine Unified School District acknowledges the importance of electronic communication between students and parents, particularly in school-wide emergency situations.
 Further, the District recognizes that instructional time is precious and must be protected from unnecessary disruption.

-20. students shall be permitted to have in their possession a privately owned electronic signaling/recording device on campus during the school day, while attending school-sponsored activities, or while under the supervision and control of a school district employee.
+Students shall be permitted to have in their possession a privately owned electronic signaling/recording device on campus during the school day, while attending school-sponsored activities, or while under the supervision and control of a school district employee.
 Such devices shall be deactivated and remain out of sight.
 Their use shall be strictly prohibited on campus during the instructional day, as defined by the designated bell schedule for the day, excluding zero period, except:

 - during an emergency affecting the school or community;